AddChew/georgia-tech-notes/CS-6200/P2/L1/README.md

 Consists of components such as:
 - Program counter = which step of instruction sequence process is currently in
 - Stack pointer = points to top of stack

+For frequent state updates, information is saved to CPU register.
+During context switch (switch control to another process, swapping betwen processes), information from CPU register is saved to PCB.
+Information from PCB for the other process is loaded to CPU register.

+Context switch = switch CPU from context of one process to the context of another

+Context switching is expensive because:
+- Direct costs: number of cycles to load and store instructions (PCB and CPU register)
+- Indirect costs: cold cache (cache misses)

+Hot cache = data present in cache

+### Process Lifecycle

+States: Running, Idle (i.e. Ready state), Waiting, Terminated, New

+#### Creation

+Process (parent) can create child processes.
+Fork then exec.

+Mechanism for process creation:

+Fork
+- Copy values from parent PCB into child PCB
+- Child continues execution at instruction after fork (child and parent share same program counter)

+Exec
+- Replace with child image (i.e. child PCB has own values distinct from parent)
+- Load new program and start from first instruction (fresh state, child has own program counter)

+In unix, "init" process is regarded as the "parent of all processes".
+Init is the first process that starts after system boots (PID 1).
+All other processes is forked from it.

+In android, "zygote" is regarded as the "parent of all app processes".
+Zygote process is forked every time a new process is created.

+### Process Scheduling